 No one knows for certain, but the leading theories:

-Overstimulation: By evening, baby has accumulated a full day of sensory input their immature nervous system is struggling to process.
+Overstimulation: By evening, baby has soaked up a full day of sensory input an immature nervous system struggles to process.
 The crying is a release valve.

-Cumulative tiredness: Despite sleeping most of the day, newborns don't get enough deep, restorative sleep.
-By evening, fatigue compounds.
+Cumulative tiredness: Despite sleeping most of the day, newborns don't get enough deep, restorative sleep, so fatigue compounds by evening.

-Digestive development: The gut is still maturing.
-Gas, reflux, and general digestive discomfort tend to peak in evenings.
+Digestive development: The gut is still maturing, and gas, reflux, and discomfort tend to peak in evenings.

-Circadian rhythm development: The fussiness may be part of the process of developing day/night recognition.
+Circadian rhythm development: Fussiness may be part of developing day/night recognition.

 Mom's milk changes: Evening breast milk has different composition than morning milk.
 Some babies react to this.